 The Whiskeytown Unit, primarily known as Whiskeytown National Recreation Area, encompasses 42,497 acres.This includes the 3,200-acre Whiskeytown Lake as well as the surrounding mountains.
 Overlapping ecosystems in the park include chaparral, oak woodland, knobcone pine woodland, and mixed conifer forest.
 The park also includes substantial cultural resources.

 Ninety-seven percent of the park was burned during the Carr Fire of 2018.
 The Carr Fire was the most destructive fire in the history of the National Park System in terms of percentage of park burned and structures destroyed, and Whiskeytown continues to recover from the unprecedented event.

 Josh Hoines is the superintendent of Whiskeytown National Recreation Area.
 The 60 or so year-round employees of the park work in one of the following divisions: administration; interpretation and education; natural and cultural resource management; visitor and resource protection (law enforcement); fire management; and facility management (maintenance).
 Facility management is the largest division of the park and includes two sub-divisions: roads, lake and trails; and buildings, grounds, and utilities.

-The mission of the National Park Service is to preserve unimpaired the natural and cultural resources and values of the National Park System for the enjoyment, education, and inspiration of this and future generations.
-Balancing between the mandates of resource protection on one side and visitor use and enjoyment on the other is the exciting and permanent challenge for Whiskeytown National Recreation Area.
+The mission of the National Park Service is "to preserve unimpaired the natural and cultural resources and values of the National Park System for the enjoyment, education, and inspiration of this and future generations."
+Balancing between the mandates of resource protection on one side and visitor use and enjoyment on the other is the exciting and permanent challenge for the employees of Whiskeytown National Recreation Area.